Witivio/Test-release-notes/src/trust-center/data-management-practices/README.md

 ﻿# Data Management Practices

-We understand that our customers need to be confident using TeamsPro, and be aware of our data collection practices.
+We understand that our customers need to be confident using Witivio solutions, and be aware of our data collection practices.

 ::: tip Note
 This section is subject to change and we recommend that you check back quarterly for updates.